Stop The Flexibility Madness | How Much Flexibility Do We need?

 Wherever you are right now, do a simple test to see how much range of motion you have in your spinal rotators:

-• arch/extend your lumbar spine
+4. Arch/extend your lumbar spine

 twist test | range of motion test flexibility | yogi aaron

-• notice how far you can twist/rotate.
+1. Notice how far you can twist/rotate

-• now repeat to the left.
+2. Now repeat to the left

-How far you were able to twist has nothing to do with flexibility.
+Key insight: How far you were able to twist has nothing to do with flexibility.
 How far you were able to rotate has everything to do with muscle function.
 Muscles move bones by contracting/shortening.
 Therefore, to rotate, muscles needed to contract.
 (One of the primary trunk rotators are the oblique muscles.)

-How Much Stretching Can Be Harmful?
+How Much Flexibility Is Actually Harmful?

 Stretching muscles is synonymous with forcing muscles to go beyond their capacity to lengthen or shorten.

-Think about a simple pose called apanasana.
-(Knees to chest pose.)
+Think about a simple pose called apanasana (knees to chest pose).

-If I ask you to lie on your back, with your arms out to the sides, and pull your knees to your chest.
+If I ask you to lie on your back, with your arms out to the sides, and pull your knees to your chest:

 How close were you able to get your knees to your chest?